Elearnmarkets - Financial Market Learning

 • Under the “Candlestick Scans” we can see Bearish Reversal scans as shown below:

-• When we click on the “Bearish Reversal scans” we can see “Shooting Star” scan, click on that:
+• When we click on the “Bearish Reversal scans” we can see the “Shooting Star” scan, click on that:

 • After selecting on it, you will get a list of stocks in which “Shooting Star” pattern is formed as shown below:

-Limitations of Shooting Star:
+Limitations of Shooting Star

 One should not only rely on a candle pattern like in a shooting star for making trading decisions.